algosup/2022-2023-project-4-game-design-Team-4/Quality-Assurance/test_plan.md

 ### 3.2 Out of scope testing

 The out of scope testing will be the part of the game that is not implemented yet.
-We will not test the part of the game in each platform because we don't have the time to do it.

 The last part of the game will be the part where the game is saved and loaded.
 We will test if the game is saved and loaded correctly.

 ## 4 Test Environment

 All the test are going to be run on Mac M1 with the M1 chip directly on the game.
-We will also test the game on a Windows computer with the same version of the game.
+We will also test the game on a Windows computer(Lenovo) with the same version of the game.

 ## 5 Primary User test